 If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
 Enroll in the new Medicare health plan.
-You will automatically be disenrolled from BlueMedicare Value when your new plan's coverage begins.
+You will automatically be disenrolled from BlueMedicare Patriot when your new plan's coverage begins.
 Original Medicare with a separate Medicare prescription drug plan.
 Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from BlueMedicare Value when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan.
-Send us a written request to disenroll.
+You will automatically be disenrolled from BlueMedicare Patriot when your new plan's coverage begins.
+Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll or visit our website to disenroll online.
 Contact Member Services if you need more information on how to do this.

-You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+If you would like to switch from our plan to: This is what you should do: • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
-You will be disenrolled from BlueMedicare Value when your coverage in Original Medicare begins.
+You will be disenrolled from BlueMedicare Patriot when your coverage in Original Medicare begins.